KS-ETHDenver2023/ring_signature/README.md

 # **Alice's ring - Local Ring-Signature Environment**

-This exe developed in python during the **ETHDenver 2023 hackathon** is the local environnement to create ring signature for Alice's Ring.
+This binary developed in python during the **ETHDenver 2023 hackathon** is the local environnement to create ring signature for Alice's Ring.
 After having obtained the necessary data for the signature on our front end, you can then create your ring-signature locally and have it verified on chain.

 ## **What are ring-signature** 💍